uthcode/learntosolveit/source/cprogramming/chapter4/ex_4.10_calculator_getline.rst

 Explanation
 ===========

-This program uses `mgetline` to get the characters and operands from the input and and proceeds with the RPN calculator logic.
+This program uses `_getline` to get the characters and operands from the input and and proceeds with the RPN calculator logic.

 This is the main part of the program.